-If you’re one of the millions affected by Hurricane Harvey or Irma this year, you’re going to want to know how to clean after a flood.
+If you’re one of the millions affected by hurricanes this year, you’re going to want to know how to clean after a flood.

-Even if your home flooded for other reasons — heavy seasonal rainfall, blocked storm drains, or a burst pipe, for example — there is more to cleaning after a flood than just letting things dry in the sun.
-Your health, your belongings, and the safety of your home’s structure depend on knowing how to clean after a flood properly.
+There is more to cleaning after a flood than just letting things dry in the sun.
+Your health, your belongings, and the safety of your home’s structure depend on knowing how to clean after a flood the right way.

 A flood’s danger doesn’t go away just because the waters have receded.
-Do not return to your home until local authorities have given the all-clear and utility services have safely contained their systems, eliminating the risk of electrical shocks to those wading through the remaining water and shutting off natural gas to prevent explosions.
+Do not return to your home until local authorities have given the all-clear.
+That signal confirms that utility services have eliminated the risk of electrical shocks to those wading through the remaining water and shut off natural gas to prevent explosions.
 Until then, remain in the location to which you’ve evacuated.

-Once the “all clear” has been issued, expect progress toward your home to be slow as hundreds, if not thousands, of others seek to get to their homes, too.
-Road conditions may have changed — some may be completely gone, others still underwater or heavily damaged — so pay attention to detour signs.
-They’re for your continued safety.
+Once the “all clear” has been issued, expect progress toward your home to be slow.
+You’ll be one of hundreds, if not thousands, of others seeking to get home.
+Pay attention to detour signs since road conditions may have changed — some may be gone entirely, others still underwater or massively damaged.
+Those signs are for your continued safety.

 Some areas forbid re-entry to flooded homes until a licensed inspector has verified that they are safe.
 If you aren’t sure whether your area requires such inspections, ask your insurance agent or local police.
-Failure to follow this requirement may affect your insurance claim.
+Not following this requirement may affect your insurance claim.

 If you evacuated or sought shelter out of the area, be sure to stock up on supplies before your return.
-Stores you’re used to shopping at for food and cleaning supplies will also have been affected and may not even be open, or their goods may be damaged by flooding, too.
-Bring food for your family that you can eat without cooking, bottled water, toiletries (including toilet paper), and the cleaning supplies discussed below.
-You should also consider stopping at an ATM and refilling your car’s tank, since neither banks nor gas stations near your home may be open.
+Stores in your neighborhood may not even be open, or their goods may be damaged by flooding, too.
+Bring food for your family that you can eat without cooking, bottled water, toiletries (including toilet paper), and cleaning supplies.
+You should also stop at an ATM and refill your car’s tank.

-Before you attempt to enter your home, walk around the premises and take lots of photos of the exterior damage.
-If there is standing water around your foundation or near the walls of your home do not go in!
-Until the waters have fully receded, your home poses a continued threat to your safety.
+Before you enter your home, walk around and take lots of photos of the exterior damage.
+If there is standing water around your foundation, do not go in!
+Water pressure against your foundation poses a continued threat to your safety.

 If there is no standing water, look for loose power lines and smell the air for the rotten egg odor of leaking gas.
 If you find either, leave immediately and call the local utilities to shut off service.
 Otherwise, locate the outside shut-off valves yourself and turn these things off.

 While inspecting the outside of your home, take photos of the foundation, walls, windows, and roof.
-Document any fallen trees or damaged outbuildings with pictures, along with driveways or sidewalks that have heaved out of place.
+Document any fallen trees or damaged outbuildings with pictures.
+Also get photos of driveways or sidewalks that have heaved out of place.

-Your insurance agent can be an important ally in contacting the inspectors, contractors, and other service persons whose help you need to repair your home.
+Your insurance agent will help you contact inspectors, contractors, and other service persons to repair your home.
 Your mortgage lender is also a useful resource.
-While you may not have flood insurance — it’s not mandatory for every area — both insurers and mortgagers have an interest in helping you protect your home from further damage.
+Both have an interest in helping you protect your home from further damage.
 Contact them.
 Keep a record of the dates and times of your conversation, along with any deadlines they give you for filing claims.

-Wildlife and snakes.
 Inspect each room upon entry for signs of wildlife.
-In many cases, you can encourage animal intruders to leave your home by simply opening a window or door.
+In many cases, you can encourage animal intruders to leave your home by opening a window or door.
 Call animal control to deal with animals or snakes that don’t quickly flee.

-Mosquitoes: Mosquito-borne illnesses are common following a flood and can be very dangerous.
-Be sure to wear the protective clothing described above, plus use and frequently reapply effective repellents containing DEET (up to 20%).
+Mosquito-borne illnesses are common following a flood and can be very dangerous.
+Be sure to wear protective clothing plus use and frequently reapply effective repellents containing DEET (up to 20%).
 Essential oil blends will not protect you adequately!

 • Liquid dish soap